Cross-Domain Federated Semantic Communication with Global Representation Alignment and Domain-Aware Aggregation: Global Representation and Domain-aware Aggregation for Cross-domain FL

 \subsection{Domain-aware Aggregation for Global Model}

 Secondly, we identify the dominance problem in the global model aggregation process of the conventional FL framework, where a client with a large amount of data in a specific domain pushes the global model toward its own distribution \cite{mohri2019agnostic}.
 In FedAvg-like algorithms, the global parameters are updated as a weighted average of local models, where the weights correspond to the data sizes of each client.
 As a result, clients possessing more abundant data dominate the aggregation, overshadowing the contribution of others.
 It is worth noting that in real-world scenarios, data from different domains can vary greatly in both availability and complexity.
 For instance, an artist may require hours or even months to produce a single artwork, while sketch images can be generated within minutes and in large quantities.
 Consequently, the server may overfit to the easily generated but less semantically rich domain, compromising the generalization of the global model to more meaningful yet underrepresented domains.
 This imbalance in data samples across domains underscores the necessity of a domain-aware aggregation strategy that accounts semantic alignment and domain diversity rather than solely relying on data volume.
 To address this domain dominance, we propose a simple yet effective domain-aware mechanism to improve the model's generalization performance.
 Specifically, on the server, we first aggregate the models from clients in the same domain to build a specialized model for that domain, utilizing domain-specific information that is general and can be shared with the server.
 We have a total of four domains: photo, art painting, cartoon, and finally sketch, as shown in Fig.~\ref{Proposal}.
-The specialized model for the domain $u$ is presented as follows:
+The specialized model for the domain $u$ is presented as follows: where $\theta_{u,g}(\cdot)$ denotes the global model for the domain $u$, and $D_{u}$ is the total amount of data across clients from the corresponding domain $u$.
+Then, we aggregate the final models from the specialized models across all domains, giving each domain equal contributions, which ensures that each domain's data is treated fairly and not favored over any particular one.
+With our proposed aggregation approach, clients with a large amount of data can contribute a greater portion of their trained weights to the specialized models for their corresponding domain, which is reasonable because they are trained on a large amount of data and thus have more advanced models.
+On the other hand, our approach puts constraints on the weighted contribution of clients from one domain toward a different domain, which prevents the dominance of a high-sample domain in the global aggregation process\cite{wang2024taming}.
+This ensures the global model is fair to all domains and provides the system's generalization performance, as indicated in~\ref{dominancedomaindiscussion}.
+The sequential detail of the Cross-domain Federated learning framework is given in Algorithm~\ref{alg:Alg1}.
+In the first round, we only transmit the initial global model.